syncfusion-content/ej2-grid-docs/ej2-javascript/grid/row/row-drag-and-drop.md

 ## Drag and drop to grid

 The grid row drag and drop allows you to drag grid rows and drop to another grid.
-This feature can be enabled by setting the [allowRowDragAndDrop](../../api/grid/#allowrowdraganddrop) property to **true** in the Grid component.
+This feature can be enabled by setting the [allowRowDragAndDrop](../../api/grid/#allowrowdraganddrop) property to **true** in the Grid control.
 This property specifies whether to enable or disable the row drag and drop feature in the Grid.
 By default, this property is set to **false**, which means that row drag and drop functionality is not enabled.

-To specify the target component where the grid rows should be dropped, use the [targetID](../../api/grid/rowDropSettings/#targetid) property of the [rowDropSettings](../../api/grid/rowDropSettings/) object.
-The `targetID` property takes the ID of the target component as its value.
+To specify the target control where the grid rows should be dropped, use the [targetID](../../api/grid/rowDropSettings/#targetid) property of the [rowDropSettings](../../api/grid/rowDropSettings/) object.
+The `targetID` property takes the ID of the target control as its value.

-Here's an example code snippet that demonstrates how to enable Row drag and drop another Grid component:
+Here's an example code snippet that demonstrates how to enable Row drag and drop another Grid control:

 {% if page.publishingplatform == "typescript" %}